MrUsefull/MrUsefull.github.io/content/posts/2025-08-25-refactoring-copy-pasta.md

 The iterator approach does have some tradeoffs.
 As previously mentioned, the caller must write a little more code.
 Developers calling the package must also understand how iterators work.

-The upsides however, are significant.
+The upsides, however, are significant.
 By using iterators we remove dependencies on external data types and focus on the one thing this section of code is supposed to do.
 It's potentially more memory efficient, the caller can inspect a single item at a time instead of needing to load the full data set into memory for processing and manipulation.
 It's more flexible in that